Nexis-Network/homepage/content/docs/connect/connection-errors.md

 </CodeBlock>

-A compute node in Exzo Network has two main states: **Active** and **Idle**.
+A compute node in Nexis Network has two main states: **Active** and **Idle**.
 Active means that Postgres is currently running.
 If there are no active queries for 5 minutes, the activity monitor gracefully places the compute node into an idle state to save energy and resources.

-When you connect to an idle compute, Exzo Network automatically activates it.
+When you connect to an idle compute, Nexis Network automatically activates it.
 Activation typically happens within a few seconds.
-If the error above is reported, it most likely means that the Prisma query engine timed out before your Exzo Network compute was activated.
+If the error above is reported, it most likely means that the Prisma query engine timed out before your Nexis Network compute was activated.
 For dealing with this connection timeout scenario, refer to the [connection timeout](/docs/guides/prisma#connection-timeouts) instructions in our Prisma documentation.
 Our [connection latency and timeout](/docs/connect/connection-latency) documentation may also be useful in addressing this issue.

 ## Error undefined: Database error

-This error is sometimes encountered when using Prisma Migrate with Exzo Network.
+This error is sometimes encountered when using Prisma Migrate with Nexis Network.

 ```text
 Error undefined: Database error